 If you need to thin again later, you can use the tiny carrots in salads.
 When you've finished thinning, your carrots should be far enough apart so they won't rub shoulders when mature.

-Keep your carrots well watered.
+Water at least 1" every week.
 Mulching will help conserve water and keep the soil cool.